What is Break/Fix Support – And Why You Need to Ditch it Right Away

 MSPs don't necessarily meet everyone's needs.
 As we saw before, they come with certain disadvantages that you should thoroughly examine before making a decision.
 Another alternative to move from a break/fix model to a more proactive approach is by incorporating competent help desk software to your organization in order to support this process.

-InvGate Service Desk is a great option to do so, as it comes with the essential features that every adequate solution must have to back up this process:
+InvGate Service Management is a great option to do so, as it comes with the essential features that every adequate solution must have to back up this process:

-• Automated ticket management - InvGate Service Desk can automate the process of creating, assigning, and closing tickets and streamline workflows, enabling a faster issue resolution.
+• Automated ticket management - InvGate Service Management can automate the process of creating, assigning, and closing tickets and streamline workflows, enabling a faster issue resolution.

 • Knowledge base management - A comprehensive knowledge base allows agents to access relevant information quickly, which can improve response times and reduce resolution times.

-InvGate Service Desk's Search Bar to browse knowledge base articles.
+InvGate Service Management's Search Bar to browse knowledge base articles.

 • SLA management - It ensures that service delivery is in line with agreed-upon standards and goals, enabling organizations to prioritize their efforts and allocate resources more effectively.

-• InvGate Insight integration - A service desk tool integrated with Asset Management capabilities can provide real-time information on hardware and software configurations for an efficient inventory management.
+• InvGate Asset Management integration - A service desk tool integrated with Asset Management capabilities can provide real-time information on hardware and software configurations for an efficient inventory management.

 This way, your organization can limit its dependency on external providers, keep complete control of its knowledge and IT processes, and adapt the ITSM department to its specific needs and objectives.